tonybaltovski/husky-sphinx-tutorials/doc/HuskyDualManip.rst

 .. image:: huskydualimgs/Selection_204.png

-When the robot viz starts, make sure you turn navigation on by clicking in the display window, should look like this:
+When the Rviz starts, make sure you turn navigation on by clicking in the display window, should look like this:

 .. image:: huskydualimgs/Selection_205.png